 I am a craft addict.
-I am the one who have to try out every kind of craft, the more unusual the better.
+I am the one who have to try out every kind of craft and be done with it.
 With that comes a big stash of materials and tools.
-Most people know of me for my sewing but I do not want to limit myself to that.
+Most people know of me for my sewing but I certainly do not want to limit myself to that.

 I do not only create physical items, I like to create digitally too.
 Vector drawing in CorelDraw, if I may say so I am quite good on that one.
 I also use that software to create sewing patterns, mostly doll size.

 Craft something digitally and then turn it into physical product is something I really enjoy and I have tried on making graphic prints for fabrics, and oh how fun is that!
 In that category I also create machine embroidery design files by hand digitizing (using the software Embird Studio), a whole science on its own.
 And then eventually I also began with using a cutter machine to cut out designs.
 Initially I bought it to simplify the process of cutting fabrics only to discover it is not suitable at all for that but then I love it to cut out paperwork and to cut vinyl iron on designs for my fashion.